Ecora recognises the important role that it can and must play in supporting the energy transition

 While the Group does not control or directly operate any of the mines or mills from which it receives royalties or physical metal deliveries, it does control its strategy and investment decisions; accordingly our most significant exposure to climate-related risks and opportunities arises indirectly through the operations underlying our portfolio of royalties and streams.
 It is in this context that we:

-- will establish metrics and targets to be used in managing climate-related risks and opportunities as well as measuring the Group’s performance.
+• will look to expand our metrics and targets to be used in managing climate-related risks and opportunities as well as measuring the Group’s performance.